Please note, our production of And Then There Were None has been postponed from the original run dates in 2020. Find out more information.

 Where: The Repertory Theatre | 23 Norden Street | New Britain, CT 06051

 Audition Preparation: All roles are open.
 Looking for a very diverse cast.
 Actors will be seen in order of arrival.
-All auditioning will be asked to read selected scenes from the script.
-Please bring your resume and a headshot if you have one.
-A call back audition, if needed, will be held on August 5, 6:30 to 8:30pm.
+Be prepared to cold read from the script based on the character or characters you are auditioning for.
+Please bring your resume and headshot if you have one.
+A call back audition, if needed, will be held on Wednesday, August 4th, 6:30 to 8:30 pm.
 Those auditioners who the director wishes to see further will be invited to the call back audition.
-Age ranges listed are stage ages.
-If you have any questions, please email us at firstname.lastname@example.org.
+If you have any questions, please email us at email@example.com.